 With the inactivity timer enabled (optional), when there is no response from the receiving radio, the calling radio exits the call with Menu Inactive Exit tone after the timer expires.

 When you receive a Private Call, you hear two alert tones and the LED blinks green.
-The display shows CALL RCU, alternating with the caller alias (name) or ID (number).
+The display shows Call received and the call received icon blinks.